jocelynmass/event_bus/README.md

 # Direct API

-This API allows to directly notify subscribers from the publisher context.
+This API allows to directly notify subscribers from the event bus context.
 Subscribers will be notified sequentially, meaning timely critical calls can't be ensured as one subscriber can prevent the others to be executed.

 ![Direct API Diagram](docs/eb_direct.svg)